Aamosh12/Project/docs/source/index.rst

 You can visit the page `Merolagani <https://www.merolagani.com/Index.aspx/>`_ and offers a *latest* and *interesting* NEWS.

-Check out the :doc:`services` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`services` section for the services, including how to :ref:`installation` the project.

 .. note::